 Use water-saving fixtures.
 Repair toilet float valves, leaks, and dripping faucets.
-To reduce water consumption further, install faucet aerators and low-flow shower-heads, which give more force to less water.
+To reduce water consumption further, install faucet aerators and low-flow showerheads, which give more force to less water.

-Take shorter showers and use shower-heads that allow you to easily turn them off when you're lathering up.
-And shut off water while you're shaving or brushing your teeth.
+Take shorter showers and use showerheads that allow you to easily turn them off when you're lathering up.
+Shut off water while brushing the teeth or shaving.

-Wash only full loads in the dishwasher, or handwash dishes with a basin of soapy water and a basin of clear rinse water.
+Wash only full loads in the dishwasher, or hand wash dishes with a basin of soapy water and a basin of clear rinse water.